How to Use Vitamin C + Retinol in Your Skin Care Routine

 Retinol basics and benefits

-Next up is retinol, a derivative of vitamin A. Retinoids are over the counter, while a dermatologist must prescribe retinoids.
-Many of the benefits of retinol are similar to vitamin C, although each ingredient works differently.
+Next up is retinol, a derivative of vitamin A. Some retinoids are over the counter, while others require a prescription from your skin care provider.
+Retinol shares some benefits with vitamin C, although each ingredient works differently.

 Retinol works by helping to increase the rate that the body can create and turn over new skin cells.
 What that means for your appearance is that your face is always showing the most youthful skin possible, which is often far more radiant and smooth.